tig-github/DSA_miniprojects/README.md

 The goal was to start with a simple but interesting miniproject before moving onto more unfamiliar places.

+### Computational Geometry

+I don't have a specific goal in mind yet, but I want to implement a DCEL and some computational geometry algorithms to get more practical experience in this realm of coding.
+I figured C++ would be a solid choice for this.
+Some algorithms will require some other data structures like balanced binary trees, heaps, stacks, etc - all of these will naturally be self implemented.

 ## Todo:

 LinkedList - Python -> Turing Machine

+Doubly Connected Edge List - C++

 Red Black Trees - C++ -> Expression Tree

-Priority Queue - Javascript -> Reading Queue
+Priority Queue - Javascript -> Reading Queue (Currently abandoned)

 (something with string compression using huffman coding)